KittyCAD/modeling-app/docs/kcl/pow.md

 ---
 title: "pow"
-excerpt: "Computes the number to a power."
+excerpt: "Compute the number to a power."
 layout: manual
 ---

-Computes the number to a power.
+Compute the number to a power.